wb666greene/AI-Person-Detector/README.md

+This is the next step in the evolution of: https://github.com/wb666greene/AI_enhanced_video_security

+The major upgrade is using the Coral TPU and MobilenetSSD-v2_coco for the AI.
+The Movidius NCS/NCS2 are still supported, but the *.bin and *.xml files for the MobilenetSSD-v2_coco model are too large to upload to GitHub.

-#Notes from a "virgin" setup of Raspbian Buster Pi3/4, 22JAN2020
+# Notes from a "virgin" setup of Raspbian Buster Pi3/4, 22JAN2020

 Install your OS using the normal instructions.
 I'll use a Pi3B+ and Raspbian "Buster" desktop (2019-09-26-raspbian-buster-full.zip) for this example.
 IMHO SD cards are cheap, so buy a big enough one to have a "real" system for testing and development, YMMV.